sirisian/ecmascript-types/decoratorreplacement.md

-`DoBlock` and `DoGeneratorBlock` are value-replaceable AND carry an `Expression` field, so they appear in both tables. **That is only unambiguous because of §7.2**: a runtime decorator's return replaces the `do` expression's VALUE, and a replacement decorator's return — a token stream — replaces its SYNTAX.
+`DoBlock` and `DoGeneratorBlock` are value-replaceable AND carry an `Expression` field, so they appear in both tables. **That is only unambiguous because of Â§7.2**: a runtime decorator's return replaces the `do` expression's VALUE, and a replacement decorator's return â€” a token stream â€” replaces its SYNTAX.
 The phase rule is what tells them apart.
 Tokens make the two returns different TYPES as well as different meanings, which helps, but does not decide by itself: a runtime decorator may legitimately return an array of objects.

-**This is the strongest argument for §7.2's rule** — the two decorator kinds do not merely run at different times, they give a bare `return` at one position two incompatible meanings, and the import name is what disambiguates.
+**This is the strongest argument for Â§7.2's rule** â€” the two decorator kinds do not merely run at different times, they give a bare `return` at one position two incompatible meanings, and the import name is what disambiguates.

-#### May a replacement be EMPTY? — SETTLED: wherever it parses
+#### May a replacement be EMPTY? â€” SETTLED: wherever it parses

-Conditional compilation is a core macro use — Rust's `#[cfg]` removes what it decorates — and it needs a replacement that returns nothing.
+Conditional compilation is a core macro use â€” Rust's `#[cfg]` removes what it decorates â€” and it needs a replacement that returns nothing.

 **No separate permission is needed.** The rule is already "must parse in the position it replaces", and an empty stream parses in some positions and not